Ludusamo/cool-lang-features/README.md

 I really like this assignment the further we get into it.
 It is fun to have a challenging architecture to model, and I like having a project that could actually be useful after I am done writing it.
 It has the potential to not be throwaway work, and I find the assignment very practical.

+#### Update for Part 4

+I still really enjoyed this project.
+I just really shot myself in the foot this finals season.
+Thank you for a great semester professor, I learned a lot.